 It does not contain any added fragrance, and I couldn’t detect much of an odor from the normal ingredients at all.
 It smells vaguely reminiscent of Vaseline petroleum jelly, if you’ve ever sniffed a tub of that before.

 I mainly use this lotion to moisturize my hands at night.
 It rubs in pretty nicely and has a nice and creamy consistency that helps protect my hands from eczema flareups.
 The label claims that it contains “micro droplets” of Vaseline petroleum jelly throughout the lotion base.
 This helps make it less oily than applying 100% petrolatum (Vaseline) so that it’s suitable for everyday use, while still delivering the amazing skin protective benefits of petroleum jelly.

 This lotion is not quite rich enough for the days when my hands are extra dry and cracked in the winter.
 On those types of days, I usually apply a layer of this lotion and then follow it up with something richer like CeraVe Moisturizing Cream, and then seal all of it in with a layer of Vaseline for good measure.
-In the picture above, you can see that the Vaseline (left) is more watery and less waxy than Cerave Moisturizing Cream (right), and then put on some lightweight cotton gloves.
+Then I put on some lightweight cotton gloves to keep everything sealed in.
 I find that this 1-2-3 punch helps my hands look and feel significantly better in the morning.
+In the picture above, you can see that the Vaseline (left) is more watery and less waxy than Cerave Moisturizing Cream (right).

 - Best products for hand eczema